ashitavardhan/ashitavardhan/README.md

 - 👋 Hi, I’m Ashita Vardhan
-- 👀 I’m interested in web development, UI/UX design, and the world of open-source
+- 👀 I’m interested in web development, UI/UX design, and open-source contribution
-- 🌱 I'm currently working on frontend web-development projects
+- 🔭 I'm currently working on frontend web-development projects
 - 🦄 Fun fact: I am trained in Kathak
 - 🌟 Open to New Opportunities and Collaborations